Ranjith Premasiri Madalana: Military career

 The Sri Lankan Civil war ended on 18 May 2009 just 20 days after Corporal Premasiri's death.
-At the time of his death, he had served 18 years in the Sri Lanka Army and 9 years of it as a sniper with 217 confirmed kills.
+At the time of his death, he had served 18 years in the Sri Lanka Army and 9 years of it as a sniper with over 200 confirmed enemy kills.

 Legacy

+Known by his nickname Newro, he has been frequently referred to as "Nero" by the public and in mainstream media.

+A photograph frequently published by sections of the Sri Lankan media as depicting Premasiri has been disputed by his former colleagues.
+They have stated that the individual shown—an Army Special Forces soldier carrying a medium machine gun and wearing a black headscarf—is not Ranjith Premasiri.

 In 2021, Arimac Lanka Private Limited launched a third person stealth action game called "Nero" focused on him and his family.
 Throughout the game, the game designers pay a tribute to the Sri Lankan forces, especially Nero.
 The game which is available on Steam has a PC-based single-player campaign and a mobile-based multiplayer.